William Chapple (New Zealand politician): Member of Parliament

 Chapple was associated with the New Zealand Liberal Party.
 He unsuccessfully stood as an Independent Liberal against William Henry Peter Barber in the Newtown electorate in the 1902 and 1905 general elections.

 William Chapple represented the Tuapeka electorate in the New Zealand House of Representatives from June to October 1908 after a by-election, but was defeated in the 1908 general election by Robert Scott.

 Later, Chapple was a Liberal Party Member of Parliament (MP) in the House of Commons at Westminster.
 He represented Stirlingshire from January 1910 until the constituency was abolished at the 1918 general election.
 On the reorganisation of constituencies in 1918, he was unsuccessful in Clackmannan and Eastern Stirlingshire, but returned at the 1922 general election as MP for Dumfriesshire, holding that seat until his defeat at the 1924 general election.

 Later life

-Chapple strongly advocated Eugenics.
-He was the author of Fertility of the Unfit, in which he advocated enforced sterilization in certain cases.
+Chapple strongly advocated eugenics.
+He was the author of Fertility of the Unfit, in which he advocated enforced sterilisation in certain cases.
 He also published How to Impress the Evils of Alcohol, First Principles in the Art of Physical Development and Cases and Comments from a Doctor's Practice.

 In 1912, Chapple made large investments in property in the Canadian city of Vancouver.

 Chapple died on 19 October 1936 in Paddington, London.